 8. Expand and grow your site and blog

 WordPress is now the world’s most popular web publishing tool; being able to use it is becoming a valuable skill.
 By building your website on WordPress, you will own the content.
 You can take the website to nearly any hosting provider and continue to build on and expand the content over many years to come.

-Do you have your own website or blog?
+Do you have your own medical writing website and blog?
 Share it in the comments below.

 Jukka Hartikka made a career transition into clinical research and medical writing a few years ago.
-Inspired by online courses on WordPress, Jukka recently created his own website which will allow him to venture into the exciting world of blogging–whenever time allows.
+Connect with him on LinkedIn.